-Dean of Oblation.
-This person, an oblate member appointed by the superior after consultation with the Council, is responsible for development and maintenance of the formation and discernment programs offered to members moving into oblation.
-The dean is also responsible for the training and support of oblate formation guides.
-The dean is expected to develop continuing education programs for oblate members, and is a member of the Formation and Education Committee described below in Section D.
+Dean of Oblate Life.
+This dean, an oblate member, is responsible for development and maintenance of the formation and discernment programs offered to members moving into oblation and for members in full oblation.
+The dean is also responsible for the training and support of oblate formation guides; and is a co-chair of the Formation and Education Committee.